A Transformer-Based Contrastive Learning Approach for Few-Shot Sign Language Recognition: Related Work

-Besides the problem of extracting visual information from each frame, it is also necessary to extract temporal information from a video in order to gain knowledge about the sequence of movements.
-For this, \cite{zuo2015convolutional} proposed a Convolutional Recurrent Neural Network (C-RNN), where a CNN is combined to a RNN to address the contextual dependence between images.
-The C-RNN have been applied to SLR by \cite{bantupalli2018american} to classify signs from the ASL Dataset.
+Beyond per-frame visual features, temporal information must be captured across the video.
+To this end, \cite{zuo2015convolutional} proposed the Convolutional Recurrent Neural Network (C-RNN), combining a CNN with an RNN to model contextual dependencies between images; \cite{bantupalli2018american} applied this architecture to classify signs from an ASL dataset.

-Transformer Networks \cite{vaswani2017attention} are relatively new and have achieved impressive results in Natural Language Processing (NLP) and Computer Vision tasks.
-In NLP, models such as BERT \cite{devlin2018bert}, were trained in a large corpus of text and achieved state-of-the-art results in many tasks, such as translation, text classification and question answering. \cite{girdhar2019video} used Transformers recognize and locate human actions from a video by using a sequence of RGB frames as input.

-Transformers are also present in SLR. \cite{camgoz2020sign} used a Transformer connected to a Connectionist Temporal Classification (CTC) to perform a continuous SLR and \cite{jiang2021skeletor} could overcome inaccuracies in detection of skeleton key-points corruption.
+Transformer networks \cite{vaswani2017attention} have achieved impressive results in Natural Language Processing (NLP) and computer vision.
+In NLP, models such as BERT \cite{devlin2018bert} trained on large text corpora reached state-of-the-art results in translation, text classification, and question answering. \cite{girdhar2019video} used Transformers to recognize and localize human actions in video from sequences of RGB frames.
+Transformers are also present in SLR: \cite{camgoz2020sign} connected a Transformer to a Connectionist Temporal Classification (CTC) objective for continuous SLR, and \cite{jiang2021skeletor} showed robustness to corrupted skeleton key-point detections.

-Literature review shows that the recognition of single signs is usually implemented through a supervised classification task in which the model must be trained with a fixed number of classes and several labeled examples of each class.
-This approach is very expensive in terms of data acquisition and not scalable: a new class can only be incorporated by adding labeled examples of it and retraining of network.
-This problem is particularly critical in task such SLR, since it is common to deal with a tens of thousands of distinct signs.
+The literature shows that single sign recognition is usually implemented as a supervised, closed-set classification task in which the model is trained with a fixed number of classes and many labeled examples per class.
+This approach is expensive in terms of data acquisition and does not scale: a new class can only be incorporated by collecting labeled examples and retraining the network.
+The problem is particularly critical in SLR, where vocabularies commonly contain tens of thousands of distinct signs.